ArjanteMarvelde/uSDR-pico/README.md

 ```
 Note that the actual ARM toolchain folder may be different: check it first!
 Close this VS Developer Command Prompt window

 ## Building uSDR-pico:
+Let's call our <target folder> **$PICO** from now on.
+Create the folder **$PICO/uSDR-pico**
-Clone/copy the uSDR-pico code files into a subdirectory: **$PICO/uSDR-pico**
+Clone/copy the uSDR-pico code files into **$PICO/uSDR-pico**
+Copy the file **$PICO/pico-sdk/pico_sdk_import.cmake** into this folder too, it contains the global cmake instructions
 Create the build folder: **$PICO/uSDR-pico/build**

 Before the first build you need to check and adapt the file **$PICO/uSDR-pico/CMakeLists.txt**, using your favourite editor, to make sure it reflects your own directory structure.
 Also in this file, select whether you want **stdio** to use the UART on pins 1 and 2 or the USB serial port.
 The monitor terminal is on **stdio**.
-This is needed because CMakeLists.txt directs CMake in the creation of your make environment.
-In fact, every time you change something in CMakeLists.txt (like adding another source file to the build) you will have to delete the build folder and re-issue CMake.
+This is needed because CMakeLists.txt directs CMake in the construction of your nmake environment.
+In fact, every time you change something in CMakeLists.txt (like adding another source file to the build) you will have to swipe the build folder and re-issue cmake.
-In **$PICO/** you will find a command to start a **Developer Command Prompt for Pico** (*DCP*, like a "DOS box"), make sure to use this one instead of any other DOS box.
+All building is using the Visual Studio NMake, so it has to be done from a  **VS Developer Command Prompt for Pico**.
+This is found in the Start menu under VS 2022, and it is best to copy a shortcut in a more convenient place.
+Then the startup folder property in the shortcut can be changed to for example **$PICO**.
 Within this *DCP* all environment settings have been properly set to enable the building process.
 In the *DCP* window, chdir to the **build** folder and execute: **cmake -G "NMake Makefiles" ..**   (do not forget the trailing dots, it points to the folder containing CMakeLists.txt).
 Now you have initialized the make environment (for *nmake*) and by executing **nmake** in that same **build** folder, all SDK libraries and finally the Pi Pico loadable file **uSDR.uf2** will be created.
-Rebooting the Pico while the bootsel button is pressed will open a file explorer window with the Pico shown as a Mass Storage Device (e.g. drive E:).
-Moving the binary to the Pico is as easy as dragging and dropping this uf2 file into that MSD.
+Rebooting the Pico while the bootsel button is pressed will open a Windows Explorer window with the Pico shown as a Mass Storage Device (e.g. drive E:).
+Moving **uSDR.uf2** to the Pico is as easy as dragging and dropping this file into that MSD.

 ## Releases:
 Stable packages are archived in zip files.
 The source files in the root folder are newest and could be used to replace files from the zip archive.
 There are pre-built UF2 files for three display types, which could be tried.
 However, there are too many differnt types and addresses, so it is better to build a fresh one for your own implementation.
 The PCB files have been made with Eagle 5.11, and can be modified or otherwise re-used when needed.
 The CAM files for each board are packaged in separate zips, these can be used as-is to order PCBs.